complexphoton/MESTI.m/mumps/linux/README.md

 ### Running MATLAB interface for MUMPS

 In some cases, system cannot find the BLAS and LAPACK libraries by itself when users run MATLAB interface for MUMPS.
 To solve this issue, users can `export LD_PRELOAD` before running MATLAB.
-For example, if BLAS and LAPACK libraries are used through Intel MKL, users can typing,
+For example, if BLAS and LAPACK libraries are used through Intel MKL, users can type,

 ```shell
 export LD_PRELOAD=$MKLROOT/libmkl_intel_lp64.so:$MKLROOT/libmkl_sequential.so:$MKLROOT/libmkl_intel_thread.so:$MKLROOT/libmkl_core.so